watanaberyunosuke/MPMS_BranchManagement/README.md

 ## Installation

 To run the program, you need to firstly have at least JVM8 version.
+To start the program, please run the Main class.

 ## Feature 1